 3. Broken formatting

-Sharing documents for redlining between different software solutions can result in lost or broken formatting, as the formatting options in one piece of software might not align with the options in another.
+Speaking of formatting, sharing documents for redlining between different software solutions can result in lost or broken formatting, as the formatting options in one piece of software might not align with the options in another.

 On top of that, accepting the changes a previous collaborator has proposed to the contract may strip the intended formatting from portions of your document.

-Unfortunately, the software doesn’t have to be all that different.
-(This can even happen when using different versions of Microsoft Word!)
+Unfortunately, the software doesn’t have to be all that different (this can even happen when using different versions of Microsoft Word!)

 While most word processing software has some tools to help you overcome this obstacle, it might be necessary to reformat the entire document to your desired layout once contract negotiations are complete.